 - First, there are typically no prepayment penalties for making additional principal payments or paying off the loan.
 In most cases, a prepayment penalty only applies if the loan is refinanced with another lender.

 - Second, most banks will lend for up to 10 years, but increasingly banks are extending amortization to 15 or 20 years.
 This reduces the monthly payment and makes financing more affordable for unit owners.

 - Third, closing costs are minimal for association loans.
 Since there is no physical collateral, the title and attorney fees are much lower than if real property was involved.

 Capital improvements, and the costs of them, are inevitable.
-When your association has to invest in its property, whether for repairs or a new construction project, the financing for that work must be considered as carefully as the work itself.
-Whether you choose to use your reserve fund, levy a special assessment or take out a loan, it will affect the well-being of your association in a variety of ways.
-A financial management expert can provide advice on the risks of each and help you decide which is the best option for your community.
+When your association invests in its property, whether for repairs or a new construction project, its financing must be considered as carefully as the work itself.
+Whether the association chooses to use its reserve fund, levy a special assessment, or take out a loan, it will affect the well-being of the community in a variety of ways.